 Conquering Fansipan Peak – which is often obscured by clouds – is an unscripted experience filled with surprises.
 Allow two days and one night to complete this hike!
 The rough terrain makes this trek suitable for only the fittest of trekkers and best tackled on a group tour with an experienced guide.

-Visiting in March means you can find mild temperatures and small crowds in town in north-west Vietnam – a perfect combination for visiting a local market or trekking to ethnic people’s villages and have an unforgettable homestay experience.
+Visiting Sapa in March means you can find mild temperatures and small crowds in town in north-west Vietnam – a perfect combination for visiting a local market or trekking to ethnic people’s villages and have an unforgettable experience of Sapa homestays.

 Some sample Sapa tour you might like: